 Perhaps the greatest benefit of increasing your capacity to accept digital payments is the impact this has on your customer relationships.
 The top reason finance leaders cite for offering digital payment methods (cited by 76% of respondents surveyed by Versapay) is that they’re easier for customers to use.
-While checks are still likely to stick around for some time, most B2B buyers want to pay the way they do most everything else these days—online.
+While some buyers are still writing checks, most B2B buyers want to pay the way they do most everything else these days—online.

 Give your customers the B2B payment experience that delivers the level of convenience they’ve come to expect from their experiences as consumers by working with a digital payments provider that can play nicely with your existing accounting systems.

-Want to learn more about what finance tech leaders are saying about check and digital payment use at their organizations?
+Want to learn more about what finance tech leaders are saying about business paper check and digital payment use at their organizations?
 Check out our recent report, “Digital Payments Are Ready For The Spotlight.”

 Versapay is the leader in Collaborative Accounts Receivable.
 The Versapay Collaborative AR Network is the first solution that empowers the genius of teams by bridging the gap between suppliers and buyers through a shared, digital experience.
 Versapay is based in Toronto, Canada with offices in Atlanta and Miami, United States.

 Nicole Bennett is the Senior Content Marketing Specialist at Versapay.
 She is passionate about telling compelling stories that drive real-world value for businesses and is a staunch supporter of the Oxford comma.
 Before joining Versapay, Nicole held various marketing roles in SaaS, financial services, and higher ed.